juspay/nixos-unified-template/README.md

 ### But I use NixOS

 You can embed this configuration inside your NixOS configuration, and thus share it with non-NixOS systems (like macOS and Ubuntu).
 See the "both" template of [https://github.com/srid/nixos-flake](https://github.com/srid/nixos-flake) for an example.
 If you don't want to share the configuration with macOS (ie., you use only Linux for development), see the "linux" template instead.
+See also #86.

 ### `/nix/store` garbage collection